glotzerlab/hoomd-blue/ARCHITECTURE.md

 events.
 After scanning through all parameters, it selects the best performing one to continue executing.
 GPU code in HOOMD-blue should instantiate and use one `Autotuner` for each kernel.
 Classes that use the autotuner should inherit from `Autotuned` which tracks all the autotuners and provides a UI to users.
-Classes should use the base class `isAutotuningComplete` and `startAutotuning` methods to cover managed autotuners and manually call these methods for child objects that are not otherwise managed by the `Simulation`.
+When needed, classes should override the base class `isAutotuningComplete` and `startAutotuning` as needed to pass the calls on to child objects. not otherwise managed by the `Simulation`.
 For example, `PotentialPair::isAutotuningComplete`, calls both `ForceCompute::isAutotuningComplete` and `m_nlist->isAutotuningComplete` and combines the results.

 ## Python